thehyve/transmart-core/docs/xtrial.md

 ## Providing Across Trials Mapping Data

-For the across trials data to be loaded, an extra file is needed (henceforth "the across trials file".
+For the across trials data to be loaded, an extra file is needed (henceforth "the across trials file").
 The path to this file must be provided through the `XTRIAL_FILE` parameter.
 This can either be provided through in the command line with the `-d` parameter or it can be included in the `clinical.params` file.